ZeroMaxinumXZ/algernon/README.md

 # reinfinity-mouse
-Unsupervised learning using TensorForce and RL-techniques to control mouse movements.
+Mixed unsupervised-reinforcement learning using TensorForce and RL-techniques to control mouse movements.

 # Dependencies
 TensorFlow